Code-Institute-Submissions/overlay-test/README.md

 ### Usability Testing

-When deployed I had friends and family check the userbility of the website.
+When deployed I had friends and family check the usability of the website.
 On first testing a user commented that they wanted to know when the test was running.
 I added the stop start classes to the start button to display that the test was live.

 A user commented that it would be nice to know how long was left on the test.
-As a result I added the countdown to the test to allow the users to know how much longer they had.
+As a result, I added the countdown to the test to allow the users to know how much longer they had.

 Originally I had the user stop the test using an alert.
-While this functioned okay on desktop it blocked out the text on mobile devices, this made it difficult to rememeber what word was reached.
+While this functioned okay on desktop it blocked out the text on mobile devices, this made it difficult to remember what word was reached.
 I change this to be a message above the text and added a coloured band to make it more obvious to stop.

-A user tried to use Internet Explorer for the test and this would not work.
-Please see compatability testing for more information.
+A user tried to use Internet Explorer for the test it would not work.
+Please see compatibility testing for more information.

-To ensure assesbility I ran the website through [Wave](https://wave.webaim.org/).
+To ensure accessibility I ran the website through [Wave](https://wave.webaim.org/).
 This showed that the contrast was not strong enough for links.
 I changed the colour to a darker pink and on hover to blue to make it easier to see.

 ### Browser Compatibility

 Tested on Chrome, Firefox, Brave, Internet Explorer, Microsoft Edge, Safari.

 When using Internet Explorer the test doesn't run, the buttons are not build and the colour scheme is not shown.
-This is because Internet Explorer is not compatiable with some of the latest JavaScript and CSS releases.
+This is because Internet Explorer is not compatible with some of the latest JavaScript and CSS releases.
 I have added a message at the bottom of the instructions to let users know to use an alternative browser to run the test.
-In  a future releases of the project given more time I would like to make the test compatiable with Internet Explorer
+In  a future releases of the project given more time I would like to make the test compatible with Internet Explorer

 ### OS Compatibility
  iOS, Android 10, and Windows 10. -